 - Ask for health insurance coverage in your divorce settlement.
 During the divorce process, ask your spouse to be financially responsible for your new health care costs or to pay for the cost of COBRA benefits.

 - Buy a new individual health insurance plan.
 This may be a good option for those who do not need extensive coverage or those who just want to bridge a gap in coverage.
 This is also a good option for those who may only want minimal coverage or catastrophic coverage.

 - Choose a legal separation before divorce.
 If you need time to set up a plan for health insurance, you and your spouse could choose a legal separation and delay divorce, allowing you to stay on your spouse's health insurance plan.
 This is not a popular option, but could be the right choice for a small number of families.

 Remember: switching your health insurance plan takes time, and COBRA requires that you inform your employer of needing COBRA benefits within 60 days of your divorce.

 Do you need assistance with your Washington State divorce?
-Call Molly Kenny today to speak with a Bellevue divorce attorney and make certain you begin the next chapter of your life on the right foot.
+Call Molly B. Kenny today at 425-460-0550 to speak with a Bellevue divorce attorney and make certain you begin the next chapter of your life on the right foot.